divipp/frp_agda/CONTRIBUTING.md

 ## Bugfixes (in code or in documentation)

-The best way is to open a pull request.
+The best way is to make a pull request.

 ## New ideas or questions